CesarGarza55/OpenLauncher/README.md

 instead of a hosted API, a lightweight example flow is included at `data/no_api_microsoft_auth.py`.

 Steps for forks:
-1. Register an app in Microsoft Entra [entra.microsoft.com](entra.microsoft.com): App registrations → New registration.
+1. Register an app in Microsoft Entra [https://entra.microsoft.com](https://entra.microsoft.com): App registrations → New registration.
+    - Copy the Application (client) ID — this is your `CLIENT_ID`.
+    - On `Authentication` click on `Add a platform` and select `Mobile and desktop applications`
     - Add Redirect URI: `http://localhost:8080/callback` (or your chosen URI).
-    - Copy the Application (client) ID — this is your `CLIENT_ID`.
 2. Copy `data/no_api_microsoft_auth.py` to `data/microsoft_auth.py` and update `CLIENT_ID` / `REDIRECT_URL`
     or set them via environment variables (recommended).
 Do not commit secrets.
 3. Ensure required permissions/scopes for Xbox Live / Minecraft are granted (you need to apply to [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR-ajEQ1td1ROpz00KtS8Gd5UNVpPTkVLNFVROVQxNkdRMEtXVjNQQjdXVC4u))